 What sense is left to you in this scenario?
 Well, you would still be thinking and feeling.
 Your thoughts, emotions, judgments, opinions, memories, beliefs, perceptions, conceptions, dreams, fantasies - all of these mental phenomena are what constitute your "mind."
 These mental phenomena are the primary ways in which we take in, process, and understand our life - thus they are our sixth sense.
 But this sixth sense (our mind) is different than the basic awareness (the primordial sentience) from which it arises.

 Sidebar: Please review AMI's fees for service.
 Therapy can be scheduled every week or every other week, depending on the circumstances of the particular clients.
 Schedule a consultation with Doctor Parker Wilson.
-If you prefer to contact AMI by phone, please call (720) 316-2321 today.

 Most of us, pretty routinely, make a very important mental mistake